 A CNN article reports that Puerto Rico, an island with a population of 3,706,690, had 1,136 murders last year — 70% of them related to drug trafficking.
 For perspective, consider that New York City, with a population of more than 8 million people, had 496 murders in 2011.
 Travelers from Puerto Rico to the mainland… Read more »

-If Puerto Rico chooses statehood in the November Plebiscite, it will be one of only two states to have two official languages (Hawaii is currently the only officially bilingual state).
-Some discussion of the plebiscite has focused on the possible ramifications of this fact.
+Updated 7/30/2020 If Puerto Rico chooses statehood in the November Plebiscite, it will be one of only three states to have two official languages (Hawaii’s official languages are English and Hawaiian, while Alaska’s are English plus 20 languages indigenous to Alaska).
+Some discussion of the plebiscite has focused on the possible ramifications of this fact….
+Read more »

 The Energy and Commerce Committee of the House of Representatives voted on April 25 to cut Medicaid funding in the U.S. territories by 65% while leaving Medicaid funding in the fifty states intact, providing a real life example of what it means to lack representation in Congress.